Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo and rice.

 Keep in mind that using raw brown rice (my favorite) will require additional cooking time, so cooked rice might be best in that case.

-A flavorful meatball soup in a light broth with vegetables.
-This easy recipe is a family favorite.
+Albondigas is a flavorful Mexican meatball soup in a light broth with vegetables.
+This easy recipe is our authentic family recipe that has been passed down from three generations.

 - 1 lb lean ground beef